adaburrows/graphlib/README.md

 # Graphlib

 A typed graph library taking inspiration from category theory.
 This is very much a work in progress.

-## Basic Principles
+## Summary of Graph Principles

+Typically, graphs are simply defined as vertices connected by edges.
+Slight more formally, graphs are a set of vertices and a set of edges that connect two or more vertices.
+Sometimes edges are called "arcs" or "arrows".
+Here I try to use "edges".
+Edges can be undirected (a reciprical relationship) or directed.
+In the directed case, there there is a head and a tail (sometimes called start and end).
 There are several rules that can be applied to constructing graphs.
-The general overview of how graphs are typically constructed are laid out below.
-There are several generalizations and observations that can be made about graphs and hypergraphs given all these relationships.
+Here, I'll go over the way I've been thinking about graphs.
+The mathematical rules of how graphs are typically constructed are laid out in a later section.

+If we reduce the graph to primitives, we can see a graph is really just a set of sets of sets.
+Edges can be looked at like they are a set of sets.
+The graph itself has a set of those sets.
+This implementation allows us to see that the underlying type is the same across all edges:

+* A simple edge is a set two sets, one with two elements while the other sits empty.
+* A directed edge is a set of two sets with one element each, the head and the tail.
+* A hyperedge has a set of two sets, one with as no restriction on elements while the other sits empty.
+* A directed hyperedge has a set of two sets (head and tail sets), with no restriction on size for either set.

+Of course, the other way of looking at it is that undirected edges have a set of one set, while directed edges have a set of two sets, one set being the head, the other set being the tail.

+We can see that each type of graph is really just a more restricted form of a general hypergraph (which allows all types of edges to coexist in any number):

+* Regular multigraphs being 2-uniform hypergraphs (each edge of size 2).
+  * Edges must be size two.
+* Regular graphs being being 2-uniform hypergraphs.
+  * Edges must be size two.
+  * Only undirected edges.
+* Directed graphs (digraphs) being 2-uniform directed hypergraphs.
+  * Edges must be size two.
+  * Only directed edges.
+* Oriented digraphs being 2-uniform directed hypergraphs.
+  * Edges must be size two.
+  * Only directed edges.
+  * Every edge must point the same direction.
+  * Only one edge per unique pair of vertices.

+Additionally, we can define other restrictions, such as not allowing loops.
+Or, perhaps, other maps which define certain vertices as "roots".

+## A Deeper Look at The Math

 For those needing a refresher:

 * {} is an unordered set
 * () is an orderd set (tuple)
 * Any captial letter refers to one of the above.
 * A lower case letter refers to an element of one of the above.

 We can define the folowing:

 * Allow only one edge between vertices
   * Undirected simple graph - graph
     * G = (V, E)